ghodulik95/chromebook-nautilus-desktop/README.md

    - Disables the keyboard automatically when the screen is folded into tablet position, then re-enables it afterward.

 3. **Swipe Navigation**
-   - Implements 3-finger swipes for browser back/forward (mimicking ChromeOS-style gestures), including cute hacky custom animations.
+   - Implements 3-finger swipes for browser back/forward/refresh (mimicking ChromeOS-style gestures), including cute hacky custom animations (that are easy to disable).
-   - Confirmed to work with Google Chrome, Firefox, Tor Browser, Opera, Vivaldi, Brave, and Falkon (minor configuration to `touchegg.conf` needed to add support for gesture nav on other browsers)
+   - Confirmed to work with Google Chrome, Firefox, Tor Browser, Opera, Vivaldi, Brave, and Falkon (minor configuration to `touchegg.conf` needed to add support for gesture nav on other browsers). (*Aside note: I installed these browsers to confirm gesture support.
+While they seemed to run well, my use of them was very minimal so I'm not sure how well they run overall.*)
    - 2-finger gestures not supported.

 4. **Bluetooth Headphone/Headset Toggle**